lowRISC/opentitan/hw/ip/adc_ctrl/doc/dv/index.md

 and  wakeup line assertion.
 To distinguish between these situations and the fast clock gating status additional flags are also sampled enabling cross coverage.
-* adc_ctrl_testmode_cg: The mode of operation of the ADC_CTRL with transition bins to show modes can be selected independantly of a previous selected mode.
+* adc_ctrl_testmode_cg: The mode of operation of the ADC_CTRL with transition bins to show modes can be selected independently of a previous selected mode.
 * adc_ctrl_hw_reset_cg: The state of the FSM and counters when a hardware reset is applied.
 * adc_ctrl_fsm_reset_cg: The state of the FSM and counters when a FSM reset is applied.